proyar/CO-FP-2017/README.md

 * Write down the cache construction and your improvement percent in your report.
 ---------------------------------------
-# Part III (Due date:)Find a cache-optimizing approach
+# Part III (Due date:6/23 23:59)Find a cache-optimizing approach
 ## Introduction:
     In the part II, we enhance the cache performance by modifying the program directly.
 Now that spike can simulate the cache, we can improve the cache performance through modifying the inside the cache construction.
 The files related to cache simulation are “cachesim.h” and “cachesim.cc”.
 They lie in the repository “/path/to/riscv-tools/riscv-isa-sim/riscv”.
 ## Specifications: